Compress Image to 100KB

 How does the tool get my image under 100KB?

 It automatically searches for the highest JPEG quality that fits under 100KB.
-If even the lowest reasonable quality is too big, it gently reduces the dimensions and tries again — so you always get the best-looking image that fits.
+If even the lowest reasonable quality is still too big, it gently reduces the dimensions and tries again, so you always get the best-looking image that fits.

-Why do so many forms require images under 100KB?
+Why do so many forms and sites use 100KB?

 Will my photo still look good at 100KB?

-Usually yes — 100KB is plenty for a portrait or document photo at typical form dimensions.
-The tool sacrifices as little quality as possible.
+Usually yes, 100KB is plenty for a portrait, product shot or document photo at typical web and form dimensions.
+The tool sacrifices as little quality as possible, preferring smart compression over heavy downsizing.

 Is my photo uploaded during compression?

-No. Everything runs in your browser — important for ID photos and personal documents, which never leave your device.
+No. Everything runs in your browser, which matters for ID photos and personal documents, they never leave your device or reach a server.

 Advertisement